PazuzuR/CleaningData/README.md

 # Getting and Cleaning Data Course Project README
-*1. Read.table is used for reading data in steps 1.1-1.3.*
+1. *Read.table is used for reading data in steps 1.1-1.3.*
-*2. dplyr is used in this project.*
+2. *dplyr is used in this project.*

 The goal of this project is to prepare tidy data that can be used for later analysis.